Cohomogeneity one Ricci Solitons from Hopf Fibrations: The cohomogeneity one Ricci soliton equation

-It is an immediate consequence of \eqref{CohomOneRSb} that the mean curvature with respect to the volume element $e^{-u}d Vol_g$ is a Lyapunov function if $\varepsilon \leq 0.$
+It is an immediate consequence of \eqref{CohomOneRSb} that the mean curvature with respect to the volume element $e^{-u}d \Vol_g$ is a Lyapunov function if $\varepsilon \leq 0.$

-\begin{proposition} Suppose that $\varepsilon \leq 0.$ Then the generalised mean curvature $-\dot{u} + \tr(L)$ is monotonically decreasing along the flow of the cohomogeneity one Ricci soliton equation. \end{proposition} If the soliton metric is at least $C^3$ regular, then the {\em conservation law}
+\begin{proposition} Fix $\varepsilon \leq 0.$ Then the generalised mean curvature $-\dot{u} + \tr(L)$ is monotonically decreasing along the flow of the cohomogeneity one Ricci soliton equation. \end{proposition} If the Ricci soliton metric is at least $C^3$-regular, then the second Bianchi identity implies that the {\em conservation law}

 has to be satisfied for some constant $C \in \R.$ Using the equations \eqref{CohomOneRSb} and \eqref{CohomOneRSc} it can be reformulated as